codingfuture/puppet-cfnetwork/README.md

         comment: "Use to open all TCP and UDP ports (e.g. for local)" cfnetwork::service_ports:
     'local:dns': {}
-        comment: 'only in $serve or $recurse mode' "${cfnetwork::service_face}:dns":
+        comment: 'only in $serve or $local mode' "${cfnetwork::service_face}:dns":
         comment: 'only in $serve mode' cfnetwork::client_ports:
-    'main:dns:pdnsd':
+    'any:dns:dnsmasq':
-        user: 'pdnsd'
+        user: 'dnsmasq'
-        comment: 'only in $serve or $recurse mode' 'any:dns:cfnetwork':
+        comment: 'only in $serve or $local mode' 'any:dns:cfnetwork':
         dst: $cfnetwork::dns
-        comment: 'unless in $serve or $recurse mode' '{iface}:dhcp:cfnetwork':
+        comment: 'unless in $serve or $local mode' 'any:dns:cfnetwork':
+        comment: 'only if no DNS servers are configured' '{iface}:dhcp:cfnetwork':
         comment: "for IPv4 ifaces with method=dhcp"
     '{iface}:dhcpv6:cfnetwork':